IronTopi/GzipFileFrame/README.md

 python src/add_frame.py
 ```

-This will add the text "tobi ist toll" to the gzip file specified in the `Settings` class in
+This will add the header-text to the gzip file , bothe specified in the `Settings` class.

 ## Configuration

 The project uses the `pydantic-settings` library for configuration.
-You can set the configuration values in a `.env` file or directly in the `Settings` class in
+You can set the configuration values in a `.env` file or directly in the `Settings` class.

 ## Requirements